 When selected, the Mark user as compromised action is taken on users in the

 RecipientObjectIdcolumn of the query results.
-This action sets the users risk level to "high" in Azure Active Directory, triggering corresponding identity protection policies.
+This action sets the users risk level to "high" in Microsoft Entra ID, triggering corresponding identity protection policies.

 Select Disable user to temporarily prevent a user from logging in.